Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Introduction

 \section{Introduction}

 Offshore wind farms are becoming an increasingly attractive approach to the generation of clean, renewable energy \citep{Hobley2019}.
-In an effort to make the most of the abundance of offshore wind, offshore wind farms are being composed of increasing numbers of turbines.
-The turbines are harnessing new technologies and wind farms are being pushed further away from the coast into deep waters.
-Introducing new technologies to harsh environments (or employing standard technologies into new environments) induces a large number of uncertainties about, for example, the lifetimes of critical components, which ultimately impacts energy generation and profits.
-This uncertainty needs to be investigated prior to investing time and money into the development of these highly ambitious renewable energy projects.
+To exploit the abundance of offshore wind, wind farms are utilising increasing numbers of turbines.
+For example, the world's largest offshore winds farms (measured by number of turbines) are the London Array with $175$ turbines and the Hornsea $1$ which has $174$ \citep{Paterson2018}.
+Also, new technologies and placement of the turbines further away from the coast in new, harsh, deep-water environments induces a large number of uncertainties about, for example, the lifetimes of critical components.
+This ultimately impacts energy generation and profits.
+Uncertainty needs to be investigated prior to investing time and money into the development of highly ambitious renewable energy projects.
 Stochastic computer modelling is a cost-effective approach to exploring future scenarios, but is not without its own challenges.